DirectiveAthena/Documentation/Content/Programming/AthenaServer/AthenaServer.md

 ## Root keys
 Root keys are the keys that are used at the first level of the JSON structure.
 These keys names are always 4 characters long, all belonging to the standard Alphabet (A-Z) and no numerical values.
-%%The one exception to this rules is a `_` on the first character.
-When a key name is marked with a underscore it will be ignored by the client or server parser and merely holds extra data that doesn't affect the input or output sequence%% %%LOOK INTO THIS BEING A GOOD IDEA?%%

 **Full list of allocated root keys**